Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Experiment Results

 \section{Experiment Results}

-We conduct any-to-any singing voice conversion experiments, encompass-domain (CD) scenarios.
-In in-domain SVC, target speakers' singing voices are employed, whereas in cross-domain SVC, their speech voices serve as input.
-Experiments include both intra-language (IL) and cross-language (CL) conversions for in-domain experiments, and exclusively intra-language conversions for the cross-domain test.
-We randomly selecte twelve audio segments from the OpenSinger dataset as source audio.
-Each segment is converted into the singing voice of four OpenSinger test set singers and four from NUS48E for the in-domain test, with approximately ten minutes of reference audio per conversion.
-Additionally, four Chinese speech segments, each delivered by different speakers and lasting around half a minute, are used for cross-domain evaluation.
-The standard 5-scale mean opinion score (MOS) test is carried out to evaluate the naturalness and the voice similarity.
-Eighteen Chinese speakers, who are also proficient in English, participate in subjective evaluations.
+We conduct any-to-any singing voice conversion experiments in three different scenarios: intra-language (IL) and cross-language (CL) conversions for in-domain tests, and intra-language conversions for the cross-domain evaluation.
+In in-domain SVC, target speakers' singing voices are employed, whereas, in cross-domain SVC, their speech voices serve as input.
+We randomly select twelve audio segments from the OpenSinger dataset as source audio.
+Each segment is converted into the singing voice of four OpenSinger test singers and four from NUS48E for the in-domain test, with approximately ten minutes of reference audio per conversion.
+Additionally, four Chinese speech segments, delivered by different speakers and lasting around half a minute, are used for cross-domain evaluation.
+The standard 5-scale mean opinion score (MOS) test is conducted to evaluate the naturalness and the voice similarity.
+Eighteen Chinese speakers proficient in English participated in subjective evaluations.